Gaius-Augustus/BRAKER/README.md

 The hints can be given to BRAKER with `--hints ${BRAKER_OLD}/hintsfile.gff` option.
 This is illustrated in the test files `test1_restart1.sh`,  `test2_restart1.sh`, `test4_restart1.sh`.
 The other modes (for which this test is missing) cannot be restarted in this way.

-Option 2: starting BRAKER after GeneMark-EX had finished, before training AUGUSTUS
+Option 2: starting BRAKER after GeneMark-ES/ET/EP/ETP had finished, before training AUGUSTUS
 ----------------------------------------------------------------------------------

-The GeneMark result can be given to BRAKER with `--geneMarkGtf ${BRAKER_OLD}/GeneMark-EX/genemark.gtf` option if BRAKER is run in ETmode or EPmode.
+The GeneMark result can be given to BRAKER with `--geneMarkGtf ${BRAKER_OLD}/GeneMark*/genemark.gtf` option if BRAKER is run in ETmode or EPmode.
 This is illustrated in the test files `test1_restart2.sh`, `test2_restart2.sh`, `test5_restart2.sh`.

 In ETPmode, you can either provide BRAKER with the results of the GeneMarkETP step manually, with `--geneMarkGtf ${BRAKER_OLD}/GeneMark-ETP/proteins.fa/genemark.gtf`, `--traingenes ${BRAKER_OLD}/GeneMark-ETP/training.gtf`, and `--hints ${BRAKER_OLD}/hintsfile.gff` (see `test3_restart1.sh` for an example), or you can specify the previous GeneMark-ETP results with the option `--gmetp_results_dir ${BRAKER_OLD}/GeneMark-ETP/` so that BRAKER can search for the files automatically (see `test3_restart2.sh` for an example).